 Joy is an analyst on the very busy ICT Service Desk.
-She spends her day dealing with users over the phone and needs extensive access to all IT systems.
+She spends her day dealing with the users over phone and needs extensive access to all IT systems.

 Joy's team spend majority of their time working in an agile/hybrid way (from home, Health Board bases or alternative locations)